ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   This number is used to signal how each of the RGB components of a color (32-bit floating-point) is encoded:

-    1. A positive value indicates that *big endian* encoding is used;
+    1. A positive value specifies bit-endian encoding;
     2. A negative value indicates that *little endian* encoding is used.

 -   When writing, we could choose one of the two formats and not worry too much, but when reading, we must handle both!